Fern Levitt: Lucy: The Stolen Life of Elephants

 Levitt strongly advocates how important elephants are to the ecosystem.
 Their eating habits help spread seeds and their footprint is an important part of our planets health.
 The film shows elephants mourning passing family members, and shows the strong familial bonds between mother and child.
 At one point in the film, they showed the result of zoo breeding with a mother giving birth to her baby, while being held down by chains, as they take the baby elephant from her.

 On April 2, 2025, PETA published and article four days before CBC premiered the film on their documentary channel, supporting Levitt's new film.
 The article stated, "she has endured decades of solitary confinement, abuse, exploitation, and neglect at the seedy facility," before telling the story of Lucy's early life.
 In the article, elephants and their behaviours and mindsets are more explained to highlight their importance to the planet.
 "The Edmonton Valley Zoo has imprisoned Lucy for nearly half a century, depriving her of the companionship she desperately needs."
 The article is a call to action and a reminder that there are more animals like Lucy worldwide in need of help.

 Levitt has spoken out about The Jane Goodall Act (Bill S-15 in Canada).
 A bill that is being weighed in Canadas Capital and one that could potentially make Canada the first country to ban the keeping of Elephants in zoos.

+In August 2026, Levitt wrote an opinion article for The Globe and Mail opposing the captivity of wild animals in zoos, aquariums and safari parks.
+She described how directing Lucy: The Stolen Lives of Elephants led her to reconsider her previous participation in zoo visits and dolphin-swimming attractions.
+Levitt criticized the transfer of whales from Marineland to aquariums in the United States and Spain as a continuation of their captivity.
+She also supported the reintroduction of Bill S-15, proposed legislation concerning captive elephants and great apes, and cited the Buenos Aires Eco Park’s use of robotics and 3-D animation as an alternative method of wildlife education.